1971 Memorial Cup: West championship

 The Abbott Cup was the championship trophy for junior ice hockey in Western Canada.

 In the west, The Edmonton Oil Kings were led by 60-goal scorer Don Kozak and 43-goal scorers Darcy Rota and Dan Spring.
 They won the Western Canada Hockey League championship over the Flin Flon Bombers four games to one, with one tie.
-They had previously eliminated the New Westminster Bruins in five games and then the Calgary Centennials in six.
+They had previously eliminated the Saskatoon Blades in five games and then the Calgary Centennials in six.

 It was the first Western championship for the Oil Kings since they made seven consecutive appearances in the Memorial Cup between 1960 and 1966.
 Their streak ended when they helped create the WCHL in 1966 over the objection of the CAHA who declared them outlaws and ineligible to compete for the national championship.
 The WCHL gained CAHA sanction prior to the 1970–71 season, allowing the Oil Kings to return to the Memorial Cup Final.